-The number of semester hours a student may carry (course load) is regulated by the academic dean.
-In determining this load, the academic dean takes into account the quality of scholastic work performed by the student, the types of courses involved, the student's health and extracurricular interests and activities.
+The number of semester hours a student may carry (course load) is regulated by the programmatic director.
+In determining this load, the programmatic director takes into account the quality of scholastic work performed by the student, the types of courses involved, the student's health and extracurricular interests and activities.
 Specific permission is needed to enroll in more than 20 hours per semester.